oleonardodeandrade/mycontacts_jstack/README.md

 Update the database connection details in the database.js file.
 Remove the mock data and use the PostgreSQL database tables contacts and categories for data storage.
 Installation and Running the API
-Clone this repository: git clone <repository-url>
-Navigate to the project directory: cd mycontacts-api Install the dependencies: npm install
+Clone this repository: git clone https://github.com/oleonardodeandrade/mycontacts_jstack Navigate to the project directory: cd mycontacts_jstack Install the dependencies: npm install
 Set up a PostgreSQL database and run the SQL queries from the database.sql file to create the necessary tables.
 Configure the database connection in the database.js file.